mvhuizen/RootNetgearWAC540/README.md

-# Rooting Netgear WAC510
+# Rooting Netgear WAC540
- Modify Netgear WAC firmware to SSH as root user
+ Modify Netgear WAC 540 firmware to SSH as root user

- User Created: bugzzzhunter
+ User Created: sshroot
- Password: Pass@123
+ Password: password

- Download latest firmware from here - https://www.netgear.com/support/product/WAC510.aspx#download And then place zip file in the same folder.
+ Download latest firmware from here - https://www.netgear.com/support/product/WAC540.aspx#download And then place zip file in the same folder.

- Every new firmware version might require modifying ubi.ini file.
-This one works for current firmware version V9.0.0.21
+This one works for last firmware version V9.9.5.1

  Unzipped folder contains extracted firmware with our modifications and .tar file will be the modified firmware.